Cancer Research UK logo.

 It’s impossible to predict who will get long term side effects at the moment.

 It is important to remember that the risk needs to be weighed up against the benefits of treatment.
-More children are surviving childhood leukaemia as treatments have improved over the last 30 years.
-And the risk of long term effects is also becoming less as childhood cancer treatment schedules have changed.
+More children are surviving childhood leukaemia as treatments have improved over the last 40 to 50 years.
+And the risk of long term effects is also becoming less as childhood cancer treatment changes.

 Possible long term late effects